Why Traveller’s are Ready To Pay USD 200-250 a Day in Bhutan?

-Why Traveller’s Ready To Pay US $200-$250 a Day in Bhutan?
+Why Traveller’s Ready To Pay USD 200-250 a Day in Bhutan?
 Bhutan is a landlocked country.
 The kingdom of Bhutan is a Monarchical with the parliamentary system nation.
 Mostly, the population believes and follows Buddhism.
 Most of the Bhutanese are proud of their unique traditional Buddhist culture.
-These traditional cultures have been practiced centuries back to Tibet till the modern era and still continuing, which has given Bhutan both its written language and its strain of Buddhism.
-As an independent constitutional monarchical country, Bhutan has been able to preserve its traditional culture.
+These traditional cultures are practiced centuries back to Tibet.
+Till the modern era and still continuing, which gives Bhutan both its written language and its strain of Buddhism.
+As an independent constitutional monarchical country, Bhutan has preserve its traditional culture very well.
 And it wants to share that culture with the world through the means of visitors.

 Bhutan has the highest tourist fee of anywhere in the world.
-It is due to Bhutan’s government policy of “low volume, high quality” tourism which led Bhutan to a highly regarded destination among selective travelers.
+It is due to Bhutan’s government policy of “low volume, high quality” tourism.
+As a result, it makes Bhutan a highly regarded destination among selective travelers.

-It costs a minimum of US$200-$250/person per day to stay at this isolated Himalayan Kingdom that includes the living cost such as land transport, accommodations, food and traveller’s guide service.
+It costs a minimum of USD 200-250/person per day to stay at this isolated Himalayan Kingdom.
+It includes the living cost such as land transport, accommodations, food and traveller’s guide service.

 The cost does seem restrictive for some.
-It is due to the government’s way of protecting the cultural heritage and natural environment of the country from being exploitation by mass tourism.
+It is due to the government’s way of protecting the cultural heritage and natural environment.
+In fact, they don’t want to exploit it by mass tourism.
 It ensures that the preferred visitors gets the most value out of their trips.
 The main theme of high cost is the ‘High Value, Low Impact’ for the nation.

-If you’ve visited Bhutan, what are your thoughts on the tourist fee?
+What are your thoughts on the tourist fee of Bhutan?

 How expensive is a visa for Bhutan, Why Traveller’s Ready To Pay?

-Generally, people who are visiting Bhutan says,”It’s quiet expensive to pay $200-250/person per day.
+Generally, people who visits Bhutan says, “It’s quiet expensive to pay USD 200-250/person per day.
 But, however this cost is not for a visa, it includes other living cost during the stay.”

-The cost of $200 and $250/person per night has been categorized according to the month of travel.
+The cost of USD 200 and 250/person per night has been categorized according to the month of travel.

-The month of January, February, June, July, August and December costs $200 whereas the costing for March, April, May, September, October, and November is $250.
+The month of January, February, June, July, August and December costs USD 200 whereas the costing for March, April, May, September, October, and November is USD 250.